aclist/dztui/README.md

 - Servers don't verbosely report the version of mods they are running, so other than checking that the mod exists, we can't easily compare version differences.
 This means you may get booted on connect if your mod is not up to date.
 (Shouldn't happen due to Steam updates, but it's theoretically possible if a server is pegged to some older version).
 If that happens, you could manually install the desired version and reconnect.
 - The server protocol enforces a maximum length of 64 characters, so server names should never exceed the acceptable width of the table, making truncation unneccessary.
 - This was not tested with Flatpak steam or Steam native runtime.
 If there is a particular method of invocation for those, submit an issue.
 - Official servers do not get indexed by server trackers in the usual manner, so this works only with custom servers.
-It might be possible to include a manifest of official servers in a future revision, however.
+(DZGUI supports official servers)
 - You may still encounter weird bugs from DayZ itself due to the unstable nature of the client.
 (E.g., "User is not connected to Steam" when loading into a map.)
 - Wasn't tested on esoteric terminal emulators or fancy configs.
 (Tested against urxvt)